caniot/caniot_tools/Examples/CAN_MQTT/README.md

 Example does the following steps:

 1. Use an  `caniotBox_init` function to initialize caniotBoxLib peripheral.
-2. Use an  `serialOutput_configure` function to initialize console serial with the given baudrate(only in wifi mode).
+2. Use an  `serialOutput_configure` function to initialize console serial with the given baudrate(only in wifi mode for HW15).
 3. write to console using `serialOutput_sendString` or `serialOutput_sendRaw` .
 4. call `canAppl_init` to start your CAN application. this function does following steps :